Expectancy violations theory: Instructor credibility in college classroom

-Generally, students have expectations to their instructors in college classroom.
-According to Sidelinger and Bolen, students might be dissatisfied about instructors who talk a lot during class.
-After they did the research about the compulsive communication and communication satisfaction, they concluded that if an instructor is evaluated as credible by the students, his credibility decreases students’ dissatisfaction despite of his talkativeness.
-Particularly, instructor's goodwill such as politeness and care for students is the most effective characteristic to alleviate students’ negative feelings towards them (the talkative instructor).
+According to Sidelinger and Bolen, students might be dissatisfied with instructors who talk a lot during class.
+After researching compulsive communication and communication satisfaction, they concluded that if an instructor is evaluated as credible by the students, his credibility decreases students' dissatisfaction despite his talkativeness.
+Particularly, instructor's goodwill, such as politeness and care for students, is the most effective characteristic to alleviate students' negative feelings towards them (the talkative instructor).